Eddy Grant: The Equals

-In 1965, Grant formed the Equals, playing guitar and singing background vocals, and the band had two hit albums and a minor hit with the single "I Get So Excited" before having a number one hit in 1968 with his song "Baby, Come Back".
-The tune also topped the UK Singles Chart in 1994, when covered by Pato Banton featuring Robin and Ali Campbell of the reggae group UB40.
-The Equals had five further top 40 hits in the UK up to the end of 1970.
-The Baby Come Back album featured a song by Grant titled "Police on My Back," which was recorded by the Clash for their 1980 album Sandinista!
-Willie Nile released his version of "Police on My Back" on his Streets of New York CD.
-The Equals' song "Green Light" co-written by Grant from their 1968 album Supreme, was recorded by the Detroit Cobras, for their 2007 album, Tied & True.
+In 1964, at the age of 16, Grant formed the Equals with some schoolmates.
+They were one of the UK's first racially mixed bands.
+He played lead guitar and sang background vocals, and the band had two hit albums and a minor hit single with the song "I Get So Excited".
+Their most famous work came when Grant wrote their No. 1 hit song "Baby, Come Back" in 1968.
+The song later topped the UK Singles Chart in 1994, when it was covered by Pato Banton featuring Robin and Ali Campbell of the reggae group UB40.
+The Equals had five further top 40 hits in the UK until the end of 1970.

+The Baby Come Back album featured a song by Grant titled "Police on My Back", which was covered by the Clash for their 1980 album Sandinista!
+Willie Nile also released his version of "Police on My Back" on his Streets of New York CD.
+The Equals' song "Green Light", co-written by Grant from their 1968 album Supreme, was later covered by the Detroit Cobras for their 2007 album Tied & True.

-In this period he also worked as a songwriter and producer for other artists, including the Pyramids (producing their debut single "Train Tour to Rainbow City") and Prince Buster, for whom he wrote "Rough Rider", and started the Torpedo record label, releasing British-made reggae singles.
+During his time in the band, Grant worked as a songwriter and producer for other artists, including the Pyramids (producing their debut single "Train Tour to Rainbow City") and Prince Buster, for whom he wrote "Rough Rider".
+He also started a record label called Torpedo, which released British-made reggae songs.

 Ice Records

-On 1 January 1971, Grant suffered a heart attack and collapsed lung, leading to his departure from the Equals to concentrate on production, opening his own Coach House Studios in the grounds of his Stamford Hill home in 1972, and starting Ice Records in 1974, initially distributed by Pye Records and later by Virgin Records.
+On 1 January 1971, Grant suffered a heart attack and collapsed lung, leading to his departure from the Equals to concentrate on production, opening his own Coach House Studios in the grounds of his Stamford Hill home in 1972.
+He started the record label Ice Records in 1974, with its work initially distributed by Pye Records and later by Virgin Records.
 He produced the Pioneers' 1976 album Feel the Rhythm, as well as early recordings by his younger brother Rudy, working under the name the Mexicano.
-During this time he also branched out of music, learning to tap dance, and subsequently trying his hand at acting at the behest of fellow Guyanese immigrant actor Norman Beaton.
+He also spent time branching out of music; he learned to tap dance and, at the behest of fellow Guyanese-British actor Norman Beaton, briefly worked as an actor.